acato-plugins/branded-social-images/readme.txt

 == Changelog ==

 = 1.0.10 =
-* added: filter bsi_admin_menu_location to change the menu-position (main for main-menu, any other value moves Branded Social Images to the Settings menu)
+* added: filter bsi_admin_menu_location to change the menu-position (main for main-menu, any other value moves Branded Social Images to the Settings menu).
+* added: filter bsi_meta_box_context to change the meta-box position (either 'advanced', 'side' or 'normal').
+Beware that the 'side' option makes the meta-box very small and with that less usable.

 = 1.0.9 =
 * added: oEmbed data is now also patched to use the correct OG:Image.
-This will please Facebook and LinkedIn
+This will please Facebook and LinkedIn.
 * changed: set og:image url to a full URL instead of a relative one.
 Facebook made a big deal of this.
 * fixed: Selecting a featured image shows it in the Meta-box interface, but now also in the correct position.